 Well, thirty plus years later, that race is broadcast to millions of people around the world and it has anywhere from 1,800 to 2,000 athletes in it, and it started with just 15.
 When it got on the map was in 1982, when an article was written about it in Sports Illustrated, and that really put it out there to the general public to go, “Wow, there is this crazy endurance race.”
 Something inside of them said, “I’ve got to do this.”
 It was kind of a measuring stick for themselves, and that’s kind of what people are looking for, that measuring stick.
 What’s the next measuring stick?

-Jon Gilson is the founder of Again Faster.
+Jon Gilson is the founder of Again Faster and former member of CrossFit’s Level I Seminar staff.
 You can read the article that inspired this coversation here.